brentvollebregt/nitratine.net/posts/new-zealand-cyber-security-challenge-2019-round-0-solutions/post.md

 [TOC]

 ## What is the [New Zealand Cyber Security Challenge](https://nzcsc.org.nz/)?
-Each year the University of Waikato holds a "cyber security" competition which involves CTF for rounds 1 and 2, policy creation/identification for round 3 and attack/defend servers for the top 5 teams.
+Each year the University of Waikato holds a "cybersecurity" competition which involves CTF for rounds 1 and 2, policy creation/identification for round 3 and attack/defend servers for the top 5 teams.
 Side Challenges are also held which varies with the theme per year.

-> Unfortunately I was not able to solve all challenges in round 0 this year so this solution guide will be incomplete unless extra contributions are provided.
+> Unfortunately, I was not able to solve all challenges in round 0 this year so this solution guide will be incomplete unless extra contributions are provided.

 ## Solutions